wescopeland/wescopeland/README.md

-<h3 align="center">🙋‍♂️ &nbsp; Hi there!
+<h3 align="center">🙋🏻‍♂️ &nbsp; Hi there!
 I'm Wes Copeland.</h3>
 <p align="center">
   <a href="https://twitter.com/wescopeland_">Twitter</a> •
   <a href="https://linkedin.com/in/wescopeland">LinkedIn</a>
 </p>

-- 👨‍💻  &nbsp; I'm a web developer based in Boston, MA.
+- 👨🏻‍💻 &nbsp; I'm a web developer based in Boston, MA.
 - 🚀 &nbsp; I primarily do full-stack TypeScript work, and I'm passionate about DX and testing.
 - 🎓 &nbsp; I used to be an Angular guru, but these days I'm mostly working in the React ecosystem.
 - 📝 &nbsp; I've published a few articles, [you should check them out](https://dev.to/wescopeland).